About the LEND Symposium

 In 2025, the Neal Halfon Symposium continued to grow to serve the broader UCLA student community, partnering with the UCLA Tarjan Center and the UCLA Bixby Center to provide a local, no-cost interdisciplinary conference experience to students from a variety of disciplines.
 Thirty four student posters were accepted, with three selected to give oral presentations of their work following the plenary lecture by Dr. Candace Gragnani.
 We hope to continue providing this event in future years as a showcase of student research in public health and beyond.

-Information about the 2026 Neal Halfon Public Health Trainee Symposium will be available at a later date.
+Applications for the 2026 Neal Halfon Public Health Trainee Symposium are now open!

 FAQs